bcgov/devhub-app-web/app-web/src/assets/blog/devhub.md

   - Suggesting a new topic: You can find the `Suggest New Topic ` button on the topics page.

     Clicking the button re-directs you to a form.
-The form prompts the user to enter essential information regarding the topic and lets, them add multiple sources within a topic.
+The form prompts the user to enter essential information regarding the topic and lets, you add multiple sources within a topic.
 Upon submitting the form a pull request is generated to suggest a new topic.
 The link for the pull request appears on the same page once the pull request is created.

-  - Suggesting an edit to topic: You can find the `Suggest An Edit ` button for each topic on the respective topic lannding page.
+  - Suggesting an edit to topic: You can find the `Suggest An Edit ` button for each topic on the respective topic landing page.

     Clicking the button re-directs you to a prepopulated form with data corresponding to the topic.
 You can either make changes to the existing data or add new sources for the topic.
 Upon submitting the form, a pull request is created to incorporate new changes to the topic.
 The link for the pull request appears on the same page, once it is generated.